datacentricdesign/wheelchair-design-platform/docs/resources/git.md

 In the following wizard, you can add a title and description to the issue, assign it to collaborators, give it one or more labels, and make it part of a Milestone (you can do this with the gear icons).

 ![](images/8.png)
 You can then submit it with the button circled in red.
-Afterwards, your new issue should appear in your _Issues_ tab as an open issue. contributers and people who have access to the repo can open these Issues, and then comment on them:
+Afterwards, your new issue should appear in your _Issues_ tab as an open issue. contributors and people who have access to the repo can open these Issues, and then comment on them:

 ![](images/10.png)